mrkkrp/megaparsec-site/tutorials/indentation-sensitive-parsing.md

 ```

 However, it's a part of a logical model behind high-level parsing of
 indentation-sensitive input.
-What is this model?
-We state that there are
+We state that there are top-level items that
-top-level items that are not indented (`nonIndented` helps to define parsers
+are not indented (`nonIndented` helps to define parsers for them), and that
-for them), and all indented tokens are directly or indirectly are “children”
+all indented tokens are directly or indirectly are “children” of those
-of those top-level definitions.
-In Megaparsec, we don't need any additional
+top-level definitions.
+In Megaparsec, we don't need any additional state to
-state to express this.
-Since all indentation is always relative, our idea is
+express this.
+Since indentation is always relative, our idea is to
-to explicitly tie parsers for “reference” tokens and indented tokens, thus
+explicitly tie parsers for “reference” tokens and indented tokens, thus
 defining indentation-sensitive grammar via pure combination of parsers, just
 like all the other tools in Megaparsec work.
 This is different from old
 solutions built on top of Parsec, where you had to deal with ad-hoc state.
 It's also more robust and safer, because the less state you have, the
 better.

-So, how do you define indented block?
-Let's take a look at the signature of
+So, how do you define an indented block?
+Let's take a look at the signature
-the `indentBlock` helper:
+of the `indentBlock` helper:

 ```haskell
 indentBlock :: (MonadParsec e s m, Token s ~ Char)